 This coming year I will be working with our educators to further expand the things that make J-JEP an incredible program to be part of.
-Our focus will be on continuing to make it personal:
+As always, we want to help the students make it personal.

-It means helping the students not simply gain knowledge but understand how this information is relevant to their lives, how it gives them guidance and fortitude, a little grit, and spiritual uplift.
+We want the students not simply to gain knowledge but understand how this information is relevant to their lives, how it gives them guidance and fortitude, a little grit, and spiritual uplift.

 Rabbi Larry Freedman